Standard Use Cases

 parameters from AXIS_REF_SM3

-represent the desired and the current state of the control unit.
+represent the desired mode and the current mode of the controller.

 | SoftMotion does not send cyclic data to the drive.
 This makes it possible to control the drive in other ways. |